rpm1412/LUS_Video_Summarization/README.md

 The python script `vid_SAMGRAH_app.py` provides the webapp (GUI) summarization of the ultrasound videos along with machine classification scores and overlayed lung segmentations.
 The python script `base_inference_code.py` provides the same summarization in a non gui manner.

+The `/data` folder contains 4 lung ultrasound videos that is used to demonstrate the summarization.
+The summarized videos can be found in `/summaryData` folder.

 To run the webapp, please open the following folders in the working directory and enter:
 `streamlit run vid_SAMGRAH_app.py`